sgdwn/al-bio/docs/doc2.md

 	o Blue / black – starch is present

 ## Emulsion Test for Lipids
-- Add 2cm^3 of homogenised food sample to 2cm^3 of ethanol
+- Add 2cm3 of homogenised food sample to 2cm3 of ethanol
 - Shake, then add some water
 - Observe whether an emulsion forms (emulsion present = lipids present)

 [^1]: This work has been released into the public domain by its author, LadyofHats (Wikimedia Commons).
 This applies worldwide.
 [^2]: By domdomegg - Own work, CC BY 4.0, https://commons.wikimedia.org/w/index.php?curid=46474063
 [^3]: By TimVickers, vectorized by Fvasconcellos - Provided by TimVickers, Public Domain, https://commons.wikimedia.org/w/index.php?curid=1267900
 [^4]: By Genomics Education Programme - Semi conservative replication of DNA, CC BY 2.0, https://commons.wikimedia.org/w/index.php?curid=50542923
 [^5]: By Jynto - Own work  This image was created with Discovery Studio Visualizer., CC0, https://commons.wikimedia.org/w/index.php?curid=16282717
+[^6]: By Thebiologyprimer - Own work, CC0, https://commons.wikimedia.org/w/index.php?curid=32341865